The Beginner's Textbook for Fully Homomorphic Encryption: Vector and Matrix

-Now, let's define a mapping $\sigma$ from the $(n-1)$-degree polynomial ring to the $n$-dimensional vector space, such that an input polynomial's list of $y$ values evaluated at $n$ distinct $x \in \mathbb{Z}$ coordinates (e.g., $x_0, x_1, \cdots, x_{n-1}$) forms the mapping's output vector.
+Now, let's define a mapping $\sigma$ from the $(n-1)$-degree polynomial ring to the $n$-dimensional vector space, such that an input polynomial's list of $y$ values evaluated at $n$ distinct $X \in \mathbb{Z}_t$ coordinates (e.g., $x_0, x_1, \cdots, x_{n-1}$) forms the mapping's output vector, where $\mathbb{Z}_t$ is a field (i.e., $t$ is prime), so that the interpolated polynomial $f(X)$ over the $(n+1)$ distinct $X$ points is well-defined (as explained in \autoref{subsec:polynomial-interpolation-field-condition}).
 Technically, $\sigma$ is defined as: